-The Counseling Center provides care coordination for students seeking long-term or specialized counseling.
-The Case Manager can help students select a provider in the community, with consideration of insurance, location and specialties.
-If you would like assistance, please email your request to email@example.com
+The Counseling Center provides care coordination for students seeking a therapist in the community.
+If you would like assistance creating a personalized referral list, please submit your request.

 Types of Mental Health Professionals